Spixmaster/instagram-private-api/README.md

 * Make the account look trustworthy.
 Set up a profile picture, follow some accounts, like and comment on some posts.

 ## Thanks to
 These repositories helped me a lot and I want to thank them.
-Without the help of the existing source code I would not have been able to write my first code for this project.
+Without the help of the existing source code, I would not have been able to write my first code for this project.
 * https://github.com/instagrambot/instabot
 * https://github.com/LevPasha/Instagram-API-python
 * https://github.com/ping/instagram_private_api